aman-17/grpo-faster/README.md

 All GPUs do the same phase at the same time.
 While inference runs, no backward work happens and vice versa.

-## What to Implement

-Open `grpo.py` and implement `train_async` to improve throughput while respecting all constraints.
-Read the TODO docstring above `train_async` and the support class docstrings carefully — they describe the constraints, key concepts, and hints.

 # How to Run